 GEO Ambassadors Program

-Every year we recruit new students at our Study Abroad, Dialogue of Civilizations, and Global Co-op Fairs.
+Every year we offer an overview of all our international programs at our Study Abroad, Dialogue of Civilizations, and Global Co-op Fairs.

-The Study Abroad Fair is usually the second week of September.
-This fair is a great way to connect directly with Host Institutions and get answers about program-specific questions.
+The Study Abroad Fair is a great way to connect directly with Host Institutions and get answers about program-specific questions.
 Often students from past years are also there to help answer questions from a student perspective.

-The Dialogue of Civilizations Fair is usually the last week of October and allows students to connect with Faculty Leaders, Co-Leaders, and TAs leading the next summer DOCs.
+The Dialogue of Civilizations Fair allows students to connect with Faculty Leaders, Co-Leaders, and TAs leading the next summer DOCs.
 This fair provides details about the program and lets you speak with students from previous years.

 Held in September and January of each year, the Global Co-op fair is a great way to learn from Global Co-op alumni about their experiences and program opportunities.

 All fairs are held in the Curry Student Center indoor quad.
 Come represent the programs you have been a part of or investigate new opportunities!
 Faculty leaders and providers will be on hand to answer questions.
 Please see the website for more details, or look for the posters on campus!